RevealSite Team

 Explore Marketing & Visibility →Patient loyalty at a chain pharmacy depends on location convenience and insurance defaults.
 Remove either factor and the patient leaves without a second thought.
 Loyalty at an independent pharmacy is built on relationships, and relationships are much harder to disrupt.

 Start with reviews.
 According to BrightLocal's 2024 survey, 88% of consumers will use a business that responds to all its reviews, versus just 47% for businesses that ignore them.
 Chain pharmacies typically respond with slow, templated messages generated by a corporate social media team weeks after the review was posted.
 You can reply personally within hours.
 That difference is visible to every prospective patient reading your reviews.
+Review responsiveness alone is a simple, repeatable pharmacy customer loyalty habit that costs nothing but a few minutes a day.

 Then build a content presence that keeps your pharmacy in patients' minds between visits.
 A monthly email newsletter, a few social media posts per week, and two to four blog articles per month create ongoing touchpoints.
 RevealSite's Creative & Content service handles this for pharmacies that don't have the bandwidth to produce it in-house.

 Adherence programs are another loyalty builder chains consistently underdeliver on.
 Research published in the American Journal of Managed Care found that pharmacist-led refill programs raised the proportion of adherent patients from the 73-76% range to 77-84%.
 When your pharmacist knows a patient's medication history and proactively reaches out about refills, that's a retention engine no chain can replicate at scale.
+Programs like this are exactly what strong pharmacy patient retention looks like in practice, built on knowledge no algorithm can replicate.

 See How Pharmacies Are Winning Patients Back